You’re not broken. You’re just not living a life that feels like yours

 my story

-I spent years trying to be the person everyone expected — good job, stable career, smile on cue.
-I went into social work because it made sense on paper.
-And while the work had meaning, I felt like I was constantly hiding parts of myself to fit in.
+I spent years being the person everyone expected—good job, stable career, smile on cue.
+I went into social work because it made sense on paper, but I felt like I was constantly hiding parts of myself to fit in.

 A woman with curly dark hair, glasses, and a black top, sitting outside on grass, holding a notebook and pen, with a pink and white floral-patterned shawl around her shoulders.